tinelix/TDAText/README.md

 * **A comfortable size for displaying characters on the screen is 15pt or (n\*15)pt at 96 dpi.**

 ## License
-SIL Open Font License 1.1.
-See LICENSE.TXT file.
+This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This license is copied below, and is also available with a FAQ at http://scripts.sil.org/OFL